-- (a) Gain unauthorized access to buildings or other property; - (b) Identify those areas of structural or operational vulnerability that would permit unlawful disruption to, or interference with, services; or - (c) Disrupt, interfere with or gain unauthorized access to public funds or to information processing, communication or telecommunication systems, including the information contained in the systems, that are used or operated by a public body.
+- (a) Gain unauthorized access to buildings or other property; - (b) Identify those areas of structural or operational vulnerability that would permit unlawful disruption to, or interference with, services; or - (c) Disrupt, interfere with, or gain unauthorized access to public funds or to information processing, communication or telecommunication systems, including the information contained in the systems, that are used or operated by a public body.

 In part, this provision is intended to protect the delivery of the state's public services.
 It exempts from disclosure information that would allow a person to gain unauthorized access to buildings, public funds, or information processing systems, or to identify areas of vulnerability that would permit unlawful disruption to or interference with public services or a public body's information processing systems.
-A public body also may use the exemption to protect the security of property and services owned, used, or provided by private entities.
-349

-We have concluded that information from railroad companies showing the past movements of hazardous materials was not exempt where no significant nonpublic information about future movements would be revealed, and where there was a public interest in being aware of the public safety risks resulting from these movements.
-And we denied a petition for the teleconference call-in numbers and access codes in use by a public body where disclosure would allow anyone to use the state-funded toll-free service at the state's expense, and where there was no evidence of a public interest in disclosure.
-351
+A public body also may use the exemption to protect the security of property and services owned, used, or provided by private entities.365 there was a public interest in being aware of the public safety risks resulting from these movements.
+Me denied a petition for the teleconference call-in numbers and access codes in use by a public body where disclosure would allow anyone to use the state-funded toll-free service at the state's expense, and where there was no evidence of a public interest in disclosure.
+The state's expense is a public interest in disclosure.